 BlueXP creates Google Cloud firewall rules that include the inbound and outbound rules that Cloud Volumes ONTAP needs to operate successfully.
-You might want to refer to the ports for testing purposes or if you prefer to use your own firewall rules.
+You might want to refer to the ports for testing purposes or if you prefer your to use own firewall rules.